 Transport for NSW is delivering safer and more reliable journeys on the South Coast by progressing the upgrade of the Princes Highway between Jervis Bay Road and Sussex Inlet Roads.

-SEP 2021Investigations continuing to identify preferred option
+SEP 2021Investigations continuing to inform the concept design

 For more information view or download the September 2021 update (PDF, 1.12Mb).